Top 3 Ways to Heal Your Tendinosis

 “Immobilization reduces the water and proteoglycan content of tendons, increases the number of reducible collagen cross-links, and results in tendon atrophy.”

-Start here: The 2018 Physical Activity Guidelines for the public recommend that able-bodied adults should engage in 150 to 300 minutes of moderate-intensity physical activity, or 75 to 150 minutes of vigorous activity, or equivalent combinations of both.
-So you can stay active and if there’s low levels of tendon pain that is okay, I promise.
+The 2018 Physical Activity Guidelines for the public recommend that able-bodied adults should engage in 150 to 300 minutes of moderate-intensity physical activity, or 75 to 150 minutes of vigorous activity, or equivalent combinations of both.
+Above all, stay active and if there’s low levels of tendon pain that is okay, I promise.
 If anything, you’re giving your body and brain the message it shouldn’t be worried about it…and they really shouldn’t.

 About the Author: